Symphony No. 3 "The Bridges of Dallas (2017)

-When Cathy Brown, artistic director of the New Texas Symphony Orchestra, approached me about creating a new work based on 4 notable bridges in Dallas, I was beyond excited and sort of intimidated.
+When Cathy Brownlee, artistic director of the New Texas Symphony Orchestra, approached me about creating a new work based on 4 notable bridges in Dallas, I was beyond excited and sort of intimidated.
 Here was an opportunity to write about a wonderful and beautiful city.
 I grew up in Dallas and know the city quite well.
 The challenge lay in capturing the aura of this city as well as creating convincing portraits of four majestic bridges.

 The symphony is structured in something I call a day sequence.
 The first movement takes place from morning to mid-day; the second movement begins at mid-day to afternoon and the third and fourth movements takes us from evening until nighttime.